MarceloSilvano/MarceloSilvano/README.md

 <-------------------------------------------------------------------------------------------------------------------------------------------------->

 - 👋 Hi, I’m @MarceloSilvano
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web and Mobile development
 - 🌱 I’m currently learning PHP, HTML, CSS, Javascript, Dart and Flutter
 - 💞️ I’m looking to collaborate on sollutions for webdesigners
 - 📫 If you need send me a e-mail: marcelocgsilvano@gmail.com I'll be happy if I can help :D